mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 ---

 "Aey?
 Kipnu?"
 I called as I entered the clinic.
 Laen poked his head through the doorway as well.
+I kept my voice low, as it was the middle of the mid-day nap, and called again, "Kipnu?"

-With a sleepy lilt, Kipnu's voice called from a room at the far end of a hallway, and I followed it there, leaving Laen at the door.
-When I came to the opening, he was sprawled out on a cot, having fallen back asleep in mere moments.
-I watched him for a moment, letting my eyes remind me why I loved him.
+With a sleepy lilt he voiced a sort of greeting from a room at the far end of a hallway and I followed it there, leaving Laen at the door.
+When I came to the opening he was sprawled out on a cot, having fallen back asleep in mere moments.
+I watched him for a moment, feeling oddly affectionate toward a man I'd seen just a bit ago.

 "Hey," I interrupted myself, "I'm sorry to wake you but I need to talk."